DrAlzahraniProjects/csusb_fall2024_cse6550_team3/README.md

 CSE 6550: Software Engineer Concepts, Fall 24

 California State University, San Bernardino
+## Description
+The Textbook Chatbot project for CSE 6550 is designed to assist with queries related to the textbook."Software Engineering: A Practitioner's Approach."
+The chatbot serves as an educational tool, helping users by providing information, answering questions, and possibly retrieving content from the textbook.

+The project involves building a Python-based web application, containerized using Docker for easy deployment.
+GitHub is used for version control, and GitHub Actions automate Docker publishing.
+The aim is to streamline access to textbook material, enhancing the learning experience for software engineering students.

+## Citation
+Pressman, R. S., & Maxim, B. R. (2020).
+Software engineering: A practitioner's approach (9th ed.).
+McGraw-Hill Education.

 ## Setup
 To get started, first clone the repository to your local machine: